sanagama/mssql-restapi/README.md

 ## Running in Docker

 Type the commands below in a ```Terminal``` window to run this prototype in Docker.
-You can use environment variables to specify the connection to your SQL Server instance.
+Use environment variables to specify the connection to your SQL Server instance.

 >*TIP:* Replace *server*, *username* and *password* in the example below as appropriate for your SQL Server instance or Azure SQL Database.